openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

     * The detected script with the highest score is considered the primary script.
 The others are considered secondary scripts.
 Secondary scripts must have scores are >= the MIN_OSD_SECONDARY_SCRIPT_THRESHOLD, which is a % applied primary script score.
 For example, if MIN_OSD_SECONDARY_SCRIPT_THRESHOLD=80%, then the secondary scripts must have scores that are at least 80% of the primary script score.
     * Note that if the number of detected scripts exceeds the MAX_OSD_SCRIPTS setting, then only the scripts with the highest scores are considered.
     * By default, the "Common" or numeric script model is skipped as a possible primary script under Tesseract OSD.
 This behavior is extended to the secondary script selection to prevent the "Common" script from overriding another valid script.
+    * Thus, when "Common" becomes the primary script, the component will instead search for the next best secondary script for OCR text processing or switch to the default language model when the secondary script confidence is too low.

 There are two options to run multiple user-specified languages/scripts.
 Users can separate each specified language and script using the '+' delimiter to run multiple models